-Drug Available Route Usual Recommended Comments Formulations Liver function tests should be monitored prior to each course of therapy. and no laboratory measurement can predict drug clearance and dose adjustments.
+Drug Available Formulations Route Usual Recommended Frequency Comments evaluated prior to administration of the initial dose of mitoxantrone injection (concentrate) and all subsequent doses.
+In addition, LVEF evaluations are recommended if signs or symptoms of CHF develop at any time during treatment with mitoxantrone.
+Complete blood counts, including platelets, should be monitored prior to each course of mitoxantrone and in the event that signs or symptoms of infection develop.
+Liver function tests should be monitored prior to each course of therapy.
+Mitoxantrone injection (concentrate) should not be administered to MS patients with an LVEF < 50%, with a clinically significant reduction in LVEF, or to those who have received a cumulative lifetime dose of ≥ 140 mg/m 2 .
+Mitoxantrone generally should not be administered to MS patients with neutrophil counts less than 1500 cells/mm 3 .
+Mitoxantrone therapy in MS patients with abnormal liver function tests is not recommended because mitoxantrone clearance is reduced by hepatic impairment and no laboratory measurement can predict drug clearance and dose adjustments.
 Mitoxantrone may cause fetal harm when administered to a pregnant woman.
 Women of childbearing potential should be advised to avoid becoming pregnant.
-Ocrevus (ocrelizumab) Injection IV Every 6 months (24 weeks) Titration: Initial dose: 300 mg IV, followed 2 weeks later by a second 300 mg IV infusion.
+Ocrevus (ocrelizumab) Injection IV Every 6 months (24 weeks) Titration : Initial dose: 300 mg IV, followed 2 weeks later by a second 300 mg IV infusion.
 Subsequent doses: 600 mg IV infusion every 6 months Hepatitis B virus screening is required before the first dose.
 Observe patients for at least 1 hour after the completion of the infusion.
 Dose modifications in response to infusion reactions depend on the severity.
 See package insert for more details.
 Pre-medicate with methylprednisolone (or an equivalent corticosteroid) and an antihistamine (eg, diphenhydramine) prior to each infusion.
 An antipyretic (eg, acetaminophen) may also be considered.
 Administer all necessary immunizations according to immunization guidelines at least 6 weeks prior to initiation of ocrelizumab.
-Women of childbearing potential should use contraception while receiving ocrelizumab and for 6 months after the last infusion of ocrelizumab.
-Plegridy (peginterferon β-1a) Injection SC Every 14 days Titration: Start with 63 mcg on day 1, 94 mcg on day 15, and 125 mcg (full dose) on day 29 Following initial administration by a trained healthcare provider, Plegridy may be self-administered.
-Patients should be advised to rotate injection sites; the usual sites are the abdomen, back of the upper arm, and thigh.
-Analgesics and/or antipyretics on treatment days may help ameliorate flu-like symptoms.